ryanoasis/nerd-fonts/readme.md

         the filter are processed only.
           Example ./gotta-patch-em-all-font-patcher\!.sh "/iosevka"
           Process all font files that are in directory "iosevka"

+    ENVIRONMENT:
+        NERDFONTS: You can supply any font-patcher arguments here that will be appended to all internal font-patcher calls.
+For example NERDFONTS="--dry --debug 2" ./gotta-patch-em-all-font-patcher!.sh
 ```

 ## Contributing